samuelomotayo/data-analyst-sam/README.md

 **Project Title:** Data Control and Governance for the City of Vancouver Health Agency Data Analytics Platform

-**Objective:** To implement Data Control and Governance for the City of Vancouver Health Agency Data Analytics Platform
+**Objective:** The primary objective of this project is to establish a comprehensive Data Quality Control (DQC) and Data Governance framework at the City of Vancouver Health Agency.
+This framework will ensure the organization's data's accuracy, completeness, consistency, and reliability, enhancing decision-making processes and overall business performance.

+**Project Background:** The City of Vancouver Health Agency has recently launched a new Data Analytics Platform (DAP) but is concerned about issues related to data quality, including inaccuracies, duplicate records, and inconsistent formats.
+In addition, it is also concerned about how sensitive data that contains Personally Identifiable Information (PII) are governed by certain policies to ensure that they are only accessible to authorized users to avoid mishandling of data, misguided business strategies, inefficiencies, and regulatory compliance risks.
+This project aims to implement robust data quality control measures to mitigate these issues through the collection of processes, policies, roles, metrics, and standards that ensure data is secured, protected, private, accurate (integrity), and usable throughout the data life cycle.

 **Data Set Title:** Issued operating permits – Water Systems